-ATTESTATION Prepared in accordance with section 14 of the Broader Public Sector Accountability Act, 2010 ("BPSAA") - To: The Board of Directors to the Erie St. Clair Local Health Integration Network, operating as Home and Community Care Support Services Erie St. Clair - From: Cynthia Martineau, CEO, Home and Community Care Support Services Erie St. Clair - Re: Quarterly Declaration of Compliance Reporting period of July 1 - September 30, 2022 ("the Applicable Period") On behalf of Home and Community Care Support Services Eric St. Clair ("HCCSS"), I attest to: - The completion and accuracy of reports required of HCCSS, pursuant to section 5 of the BPSAA, on the use of consultants; - HCCSS' compliance with the prohibition, pursuant to section 4 of the BPSAA, on engaging lobbyist services using public funds; - HCCSS' compliance with all of their obligations under applicable directives issued by the Management Board of Cabinet - HCCSS' compliance with their obligations under their respective Memorandum of Understanding with the Ministry of Health (the "Ministry") in effect; and - HCCSS' compliance with their obligations under their respective Ministry-LHIN Accountability Agreement in effect during the Applicable Period.
+HOME AND COMMUNITY CARE SUPPORT SERVICES ATTESTATION Prepared in accordance with section 14 of the Broader Public Sector Accountability Act, 2010 ("BPSAA") To: The Board of Directors to the Erie St. Clair Local Health Integration Network, operating as Home and Community Care Support Services Erie St. Clair From: Cynthia Martineau, CEO, Home and Community Care Support Services Erie St. Clair Re: Quarterly Declaration of Compliance Reporting period of April 1 - June 30, 2022 ("the Applicable Period") On behalf of Home and Community Care Support Services Eric St. Clair ("HCCSS"), I attest to: - The completion and accuracy of reports required of the HCCSS, pursuant to section 5 of the BPSAA, on the use of consultants; - The HCCSS' compliance with the prohibition, pursuant to section 4 of the BPSAA, on engaging lobbyist services using public funds; - The HCCSS' compliance with all of their obligations under applicable directives issued by the Management Board of Cabinet - The HCCSS' compliance with their obligations under their respective Memorandum of Understanding with the Ministry of Health (the "Ministry") in effect; and - The HCCSS' compliance with their obligations under their respective Ministry-LHIN Accountability Agreement in effect during the Applicable Period.